h-git-m/robot_description_Mahmoud-Hassan/README.md

 ## Project Overview

-This package contains a `xacro`-based URDF description of a two-wheeled robot whose chassis is built as a **3-step pyramid**, with each step colored to match the Egyptian flag (red, white, black — widest to narrowest, bottom to top).
-The **camera** is mounted on the middle (white) step and the **LIDAR** sits on top of the highest (black) step; both are recolored **gold** as an accent that echoes the golden eagle on the flag.
+This package contains a `xacro`-based URDF description of a two-wheeled robot whose chassis is built as a **3-step pyramid**, with each step colored to match the Egyptian flag (black, white, red — widest to narrowest, bottom to top).
+The **camera** is mounted on the middle (white) step and the **LIDAR** sits on top of the highest (red) step; both are recolored **gold** as an accent that echoes the golden eagle on the flag.
 The base is propelled by **two continuous-joint wheels** in a differential-drive layout.

 The file demonstrates several core `xacro`/URDF concepts: